assafdori/bypass-mdm/README.md

 - **Device language needs to be set to English, it can be changed afterwards.**

-#### Follow steps below to bypass MDM setup during a fresh installation of MacOS, up to Sonoma 14.4.1 (23E224).
+#### Follow steps below to bypass MDM setup during a fresh installation of MacOS

 > Upon arriving to the setup stage of forced MDM enrollement: